Darunikha/SIH26155-Surakshasetu/README.md

 ## Known limitations

-- There is no team/organization concept — each project has a single owner.
-Non-admin users only see projects they own (`app/auth/access.py`); admins see everything.
-This was a real gap found and fixed during end-to-end testing — see `tests/test_project_access.py`.
 - The ACO optimizer, compliance engine, and risk engine cover the control set documented in `app/compliance/controls/` — a representative baseline, not the full CIS/NIST/ISO catalogs (those run to hundreds/thousands of controls).